Skip to main content

 mail voting

-The 2021 legislative session is continuing to prove that Jim Crow is alive and well.
-As of July 14, according to the latest Brennan Center research, 18 states have enacted 30 new laws that restrict voting access.
+The 2021 legislative session is continuing to prove that Jim Crow is alive and well(link is external).
+As of July 14, according to the latest Brennan Center research(link is external), 18 states have enacted 30 new laws that restrict voting access.
 Though other states yet in session may follow, Georgia, Texas, and Arizona have risen to the top as critical inflection points.

 But if we passed federal voting rights protections, we can reverse these restrictions.
 We can pass legislation that would create uniform national standards so that your right to vote wouldn’t depend on where you live in.
 We can protect the freedom of voters to decide how they want to vote—whether it’s on Election Day, during early voting, or by mail.
 And we can strengthen election security by providing new funding for states to replace old voting machines and enhance training for election administrators.